freeradical13/freeradical13.github.io/index.md

 Water's polarity makes it a common solvent.

-Substances that are ionic or polar are [hydrophilic][] meaning that they have a high affinity for water.
-Substances that are non-ionic and non-polar are [hydrophobic][] meaning that they have a low affinity for water.
+Substances that are ionic or polar are [hydrophilic][] meaning that they have a high affinity for water and thus increase their [solubility][] in water.
+Substances that are non-ionic and non-polar are [hydrophobic][] meaning that they have a low affinity for water and thus decrease their solubility in water.

 ## Acids and Bases